FiazMushfeq/TicketViewer/README.md

 # Zendesk Coding Challenge 2022 - TicketViewer App

+## TicketViewer is a Python command line utility for interacting with Zendesk Ticketing system.
+The application interfaces with ZenDdsk’s tickets API server to provide the list of ticket or the details of a particular ticket to the user.

 ### Environment Requirements
 * Python 3
 * python -m pip install requests (for requests package)